davidofug/side-banners/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Side Banners screen just below Tools to configure the plugin
+3. See Ultimate Side Banners menu to add banners and configure settings.

 == Frequently Asked Questions ==